I am not a lab rat, but I did stay at a Holiday Inn Express last night.

 Presumably rats have no understanding of heart disease so they go relentlessly to their target, like zombies, without guilt.
 But, we humans do understand heart disease and healthful food choices and yet, at that moment when we can choose healthful over sugar and fat, we choose – well, you know what we choose.
 We are slaves to the ancestry of our brains.
 Our intellect (we know better) cannot compete with centuries of primitive neurologic drive.
 We know better but we do not do better.

-Page 2 of 2 - This latest research study is in line with others that have explored the relationship between what we ingest, inject or inhale into our bodies and our pleasure centers.
+This latest research study is in line with others that have explored the relationship between what we ingest, inject or inhale into our bodies and our pleasure centers.
 In this Land of Plenty, we have among the highest rates of obesity, cardiovascular disease and diabetes in the world.
 We are surrounded by food.
 Blocking the pleasure centers may be key to controlling food cravings and drug addiction.

 We could take a pill that blocks the pleasure centers before we go grocery shopping and then Oreos would become as appealing to us as broccoli.
 If we could somehow trick our brains into activating the pleasure centers with healthful foods we could drastically change our behavior, and health, for the better.
 We would have effectively manipulated the primitive brain centers.
 Now that's evolution.